svgsponer/seqlgbm/README.md

 - UCR: Some data and scripts related to the time series classification task

-### Requirements
+### Installation Requirements
-SEQLGBM has various requirements:
+Before you compile SEQLGBM make sure you have all requirments installed:
 - C++17 compiler (e.g., >=gcc-7 or >=clang-7)
 - CMake (version >= 3.8)
 - Armadillo
 - JSON for Modern C++
 - Catch2 (only if tests are build)

 Furtherdown we provide a rough guidline how to install these requirements.

 To install SEQLGBM itself run these steps: